 Learning Captain America has now reappeared, he founds the Masters of Evil, a new team of superbeings made up of old enemies of the individual members of the Avengers and devoted to destroying the team.
 This inaugurates what will become a very tedious series of encounters between the two teams, which consumes most of the next year of the book's run.
 The Enchantress and the Executioner show up and volunteer for Zemo's gang.
 Zemo creates Wonder Man as "a living engine of destruction" to destroy the Avengers.
 Immortus appears from nowhere and volunteers to help destroy the Avengers.
 And on and on.
 Of the book's history covered by the first three Essential volumes, this period is the hardest on the reader.

-something to write, after all.
+Stan had been tinkering with the team's line-up from the beginning--he needed something to write, after all.
 The Hulk left after the second issue.
 Captain America joined two issues later.
 In #16, Stan puts the Masters of Evil business to bed for a while and Iron Man suggests, to the apparent approval of Giant Man and the Wasp, completely disbanding the team.
 They change their tune only when Hawkeye turns up wanting to join, opening the door to the possibility of replacements.
 Still, the entire original roster decides to leave the team, and in one stroke, "Earth's mightiest heroes" are shorn of all their might.[4]
 Only Captain America, the weakest Avenger,[5] remains to head a trio of reformed villains (the Scarlet Witch, Quicksilver, and Hawkeye).
 Any one of the departing "powerhouse" members was more powerful than the entirety of the new team, and there's much implied by their casual willingness to disband, then, barring that, to leave the team so shorthanded merely because they want, in Iron Man's words, "a rest."

 With the new team, Stan imports from the Fantastic Four the idea of bickering characters, a device particularly ill suited for this book.
 There was some of this in the early issues but it was mostly just arguing with the Hulk (or because of the Hulk).
 For the most part, the early Avengers actually got along.
 They weren't "friends"[6]--they didn't even reveal their real identities to one another--but they weren't arguing all the time and they frequently expressed their mutual admiration for one another.
 Perhaps because this tended to make them as dull as dishwater (and more probably because Stan was attempting to recreate the success of the FF in their pages), the bickering character angle appeared with a vengeance after the original members leave.
 Hawkeye is a mouthy jerk who doesn't get along with anyone.
 Both he and Quicksilver are constantly scheming to take leadership of the team away from Captain America--they each want it for themselves.
 Cap himself doesn't even seem to want to be there anymore--he wants to run off and join SHIELD.
-At one point (issue #22), he
+At one point (issue #22), he does abandon the team, returning only when Kang, who'd earlier been introduced into the series, appears again intent on--you guessed it--destroying the Avengers (for what was, by that point, the third time).
+Who can blame him for wanting to leave?
+Even with the original line-up, the members of the team have no ties that would serve to keep them together in adversity.
+They weren't family, they weren't friends, they have (subsequent baseless claims to the contrary notwithstanding) no overriding mission to which they could idealistically subscribe.
+The constant bickering makes this already critical flaw much worse by making the already-pointless task of being part of the team very unpleasant.
+They can't stand to be in the same room with one another and reading through the issues sequentially, the reader can't understand why they'd bother to try.

 With the new team in place, the old pattern returns--they're immediately drawn into a Mole Man plot to destroy the Avengers.
 Two issues later, the Swordsman shows up, trying to join the Avengers in order to use their clout as a cover for his criminal activities.
 When they decline his offer, he sets about trying to "trap" one of them in order to make the others accept his membership!
 The Swordsman is just that, a guy with a sword and no superpowers but he proves to be no end of trouble for the once-mighty Avengers.
 Next, another villainous team-up, as the Mandarin, one of Iron Man's arch foes, forcibly conscripts the Swordsman: "I merely desire to destroy the Avengers!
 And I have selected you to be my agent!"
 Why?
 This is classic: "...my most hated enemy--Iron Man--may one day return to them!
 And when he does, I want you there, as a member of the Avengers--to smash him from within!"
 Then the Masters of Evil return, repeating the process that had earlier empowered Wonder Man to create Power Man, yet another engine of destruction--pretty much a clone of Wonder Man--with the same old mission: Destroy the Avengers!
 Kang returns again, same goal.
 And on and on.

-very intriguing notion.
+In the middle of this latest dreary cycle, Stan, in one story, stumbles upon a very intriguing notion.
 In issue #18, the Avengers respond to what they think is a request for aid from a rebel group battling the communist government of Sin-Cong (a fictional central Asian nation).
 By the end of the story, they've overthrown that government.[7]
 The implications of super-powered characters carrying out such an act were rich indeed with story potential and, in fact, the story seems to chart a bold new direction for the team.
 When Cap announces his decision to take the team to Sin-Cong, Quicksilver, backed by the Scarlet Witch, sees this as outside the traditional scope of the team's activities and asks "why need we concern ourselves with international affairs?"

 Hawkeye: "Let me spell it out for you!
 We're supposed to avenge injustice, right?
 Well, when liberty's threatened, justice goes down the drain!
 That's it in a nutshell!"